joacomonsalvo/CarWorkshop-PythonApp/README.md

 Python is the programming language of this project for one main reason, it's the one i'm learning actually and I wanted to dedicate the full project to it.

+## Ideas to be implemented

+First of all, when the visual interface in finished, the next step would be to make a ML or DL model to detect 3d model of cars, and if the data base has not the 3d model of the car, generate one with some images.